owen-od/Travelmark_v2/README.md

 + View all travelmarks on map activity
 + Search for travelmarks by location
 + Filter and search travelmarks by selected chip/category
-+ Use of UI elements such as radio buttons, rating bar and chipset.
++ Use of UI elements such as radio buttons, rating bar and chipset
++ Navigation with back/up button

 ## Setup requirements